Slim Goodies Diner

 Best breakfast in New Orleans

-Starting out in Mid-City in 2008, The Ruby Slipper Café has since grown to include five locations in some of the best neighborhoods in New Orleans.
-But the expansion has thankfully not diluted the genius menu, one that puts a New Orleans twist on breakfast and brunch faves—the Bloody Mary is hands-down one of the best in the city.
-The innovative menu features a lengthy list of Benedicts (cochon de lait, crawfish-and-grits, fried green tomato), sweet offerings (bananas foster pain perdu, stuffed French toast) and even lighter offerings (like a "skinny" version of their signature migas).
-Throw in a fantastic morning cocktail list and you've got yourself a memorable breakfast.
+Ruby Slipper has grown into a mini breakfast empire with locations throughout the Gulf coast, the Carolinas and Tennessee.
+The expansion has thankfully not diluted the genius menu, one that puts a New Orleans twist on breakfast and brunch faves.
+Their spicy Bloody Mary is one of the best in the city, a perfect morning pick-me-up alongside a strong cup of coffee.
+The innovative menu features a lengthy list of Benedicts (cochon de lait, shrimp-and-grits, fried green tomato), sweet offerings (bananas foster pain perdu, stuffed French toast) and even lighter offerings (like a "skinny" version of their signature migas).
+Your pup’s welcome too—order off the Doggone Good Menu.

-Toast boasts two locations (on Gentilly near the racetrack and on Decatur in the French Quarter) where you can dig in to savory and sweet breakfast delights.
-The spot is known for its aebleskivers, round Danish puffed pancakes smothered in voluptuous sauces (lemon curd, caramel, jam, chocolate, maple syrup or Nutella, and more), an indulgent but necessary order if you ask us.
-Same room for savory or sweet crepes, omelets, or toast (which comes in all sorts of variations, including avocado, naturally).
+Toast now has three locations—Fairgrounds, French Quarter and Gretna—where you can dig into savory and sweet breakfast delights.
+The spot is known for its aebleskivers, round Danish puffed pancakes smothered in voluptuous sauces (lemon curd, caramel, jam, chocolate, maple syrup, Nutella and more), an indulgent but necessary order.
+Save room for savory or sweet crepes, omelets or toast (which comes in all sorts of tasty variations, including avocado, naturally).

 Advertising